 Training Facilitator Responsibilities

-- Be available to observe PEVC Face-to-Face Training and to attend Facilitator Training during the cycle nominated.
+- Be available to observe program evaluator candidate simulated visit training and to attend facilitator training during the cycle nominated.